 We can work with your church to ensure you know how to access support during the vacancy, where records will be kept and where to get advice if there are any concerns.
 We can:

-- contact the Vicar, Church Wardens and PSO before the vicar leaves - continue to offer advice and support during the vacancy - contact your new vicar as soon as possible once they are in post
+- be in contact with the vicar, church wardens and PSO before the vicar leaves - continue to offer advice and support during the vacancy - be in contact with your new vicar as soon as possible once they are in post.